Arena of Valor: Post-release

 TiMi partnered with Shengqi Games to re-distribute the Arena of Valor franchise in the Indian market, where Arena of Valor has been suspended from operating earlier in Q4 of 2020 due to unsubstantiated privacy concerns claims through the Indian government.
 The franchise is branded Clash of Titans, with adjusted terms such as Titans, unlike the original franchises Hero terminology.
-The mobile app of Arena of Valor was banned in India (along with other Chinese apps) on 2 September 2020 by the government, the move came amid the 2020 China-India skirmish.
+The mobile app of Arena of Valor was banned in India (along with other Chinese apps) on September 2, 2020, by the government, the move came amid the 2020 China–India skirmish.

 TiMi Studio Group decided to no longer extend the license rights of the Arena of Valor franchise to Netmarble & Kakao.
-Netmarble announced that they'll terminate the service on July 29, 2022; after five years of Game as a Service (GaaS).
+Netmarble announced that they will terminate the service on July 29, 2022; after five years of game as a service (GaaS).
 The termination causes Korea to have no representation in eSports in 2022.
-The license wasn't extended due to a failure of player retention in South Korea.
+The license was not extended due to a failure of player retention in South Korea.

 Esports

 International competition

-Arena of Valor tournaments have been held in numerous regions, with each region having their own local leagues such as Garena Challenger Series Pro League (GCS) in Taiwan, Realm of Valor Pro League (RPL) in Thailand, Arena of Glory - Đấu trường danh vọng (AOG) in Vietnam, Arena of Valor Star League (ASL) in Indonesia, Arena of Valor: Valor Cup (AVC) in Malaysia, Singapore and Philippines, Arena of Valor: Valor Series (AVS) in Europe, North America, and Latin America, and Arena of Valor Japan League (AJL) in Japan.
+Arena of Valor tournaments have been held in numerous regions, with each region having their own local leagues such as Garena Challenger Series Pro League (GCS) in Taiwan, Realm of Valor Pro League (RPL) in Thailand, Arena of Glory – Đấu trường danh vọng (AOG) in Vietnam, Arena of Valor Star League (ASL) in Indonesia, Arena of Valor: Valor Cup (AVC) in Malaysia, Singapore and Philippines, Arena of Valor: Valor Series (AVS) in Europe, North America, and Latin America, and Arena of Valor Japan League (AJL) in Japan.

 Arena of Valor also has two annual world championship tournaments; Arena of Valor International Championship (AIC) and Arena of Valor World Cup (AWC).
 AIC is a tournament where teams from across the world participate to earn profit and glory for their own esports organisation, while AWC is a tournament where teams participate under the banner of their national flag to represent their own country.

-The first AIC was held in South Korea from November 23 to November 26, 2017.
-The event attracted more than 36,000,000 online viewers, breaking mobile game records worldwide and has since become the leading standard of mobile eSports.
+The first AIC was held in South Korea from November 23 to 26, 2017.
+The event attracted more than 36,000,000 online viewers, breaking mobile game records worldwide and has since become the leading standard of mobile esports.
 The game occupying the top positions of mobile game rankings in Asia for months has also received the honor of Google Play's Best of 2017 Game award in Europe.
 The second AIC tournament was held in Thailand from November 23 to December 16, 2018.
 The tournament increased the number of competing teams to 16, with teams competing for the title and a proportion of the prize pool worth $600,000 (£460,000).
-The third AIC tournament was also held in Thailand from November 5 to November 24, 2019.
+The third AIC tournament was also held in Thailand from November 5 to 24, 2019.
 It featured an additional all-new 1v1 competition, where one player represented each team and the winner walked away with $5,000.